CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly communicates specific capabilities and provides extensive trigger terms covering multiple user scenarios.
-The explicit listing of trigger phrases and the 'when' context (session end, before merge) make it highly actionable for skill selection.
-The only weakness is potential overlap with more specialized code quality or security scanning skills due to the breadth of its scope.
+This is a strong description that clearly communicates specific capabilities (duplicated code, dead imports, security issues, complexity hotspots) and provides extensive explicit trigger terms covering multiple user scenarios.
+The main weakness is potential overlap with other code quality or security-focused skills due to the breadth of its scope, but the combination of triggers and the session-end timing context help mitigate this.

 DimensionReasoningScore